refinedev/refine/documentation/versioned_docs/version-4.xx.xx/advanced-tutorials/web3/ethereum-signin.md

 ---
 id: ethereum-signin
 title: "Web3 & Ethereum Sign-In | Blockchain Auth in Refine v4"
+display_title: "Sign in with Ethereum Web3 Wallet"
+sidebar_label: "Sign in with Ethereum Web3 Wallet"
 description: "Integrate Web3 capabilities into your React admin panel.
 Learn how to use Ethereum wallets for secure authentication in Refine v4."
 ---